 Ruff: Python Linter and Formatter

-ruff is a fast Python linter and code formatter from Astral (the makers of uv and ty).
+Ruff is a fast Python linter and code formatter from Astral (the makers of uv and ty).
 It replaces multiple Python code quality tools (like flake8, Black, isort, and pyupgrade) with a single binary.

-When to use ruff
+When to use Ruff

 Key Features